MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/migrate-confidential-client.md

 #### Benefit from token caching

 Because your web app uses `AcquireTokenByAuthorizationCode`, it needs to use a distributed token cache for token caching.
-For details, see [Token cache for a web app or web API](token-cache-serialization.md?tabs=aspnet) and read through [sample code](https://github.com/Azure-Samples/active-directory-dotnet-v1-to-v2/tree/master/ConfidentialClientTokenCache).
+For details, see [Token cache for a web app or web API](token-cache-serialization.md?tabs=aspnet).

 ```CSharp
 app.UseInMemoryTokenCaches(); // or a distributed token cache.